 In 1965, the Elroy-Sparta Bike Trail, was the first rails-to-trails conversion in the country.
 Once a section of the Chicago and North Western Railway, steam locomotives hauled grain, livestock and passengers along this route from 1873 to 1964.
 Now, there are nearly 2,000 rails-to-trails projects around the country, covering more than 22,000 miles.
 There are more than 1,800 miles in Wisconsin.
 More than 60,000 cyclists pedal the trail every year.

 Located in one of the most scenic parts of the Driftless Region of Southwest Wisconsin, the Elroy-Sparta Bike Trail is great for families, with plenty of amenities (bathrooms, water, food) at regular intervals and the tunnels serving as a fun goal to keep kids pedaling.
 The crushed limestone trail is well packed and maintained so it can be ridden on a road bike, but is probably best for hybrid tires.

 Three tunnels are a big part of the trail’s appeal.
 The longest, between Sparta and Norwalk, is more than three-quarters of a mile long.
-Walking through the tunnels, (you can’t ride them), is an adventure in itself.
+Walking through the tunnels, (you are asked not to ride them), is an adventure in itself.
 There is a water channel on either side of the trail in the tunnel and pot holes from water dripping from above.

 Telltale signs you’re nearing a tunnel include the temperature dropping, small streams forming on both sides of the trail, the woods around you turning into moss-and fern-covered cliffs and the air smells earthy.

 Kendall is a good starting point if you want to bike all of the tunnels, an 18-mile trip from there.
 Wilton is a good spot for a break and a bite at the Dorset Valley School Restaurant and Bakery.